rhaslund/labguides/vbr-9.5u3/module-08/content.md

 69. [] Press the **Enter** keyboard button (or click the **Next** button) on the **Restore Mode** step.
 70. [] Press the **Enter** keyboard button (or click the **Restore** button) on the **Summary** step.
 71. [] Press the **Enter** keyboard button (or click the **Finish** button) on the **Progress** step.
-> Note: This will take a maximum of 8 minutes.
+> Note: Only about 10 GB of data will need to be restored - this will take a maximum of 10 minutes.

 72. [] Click the **Yes** button to confirm rebooting the computer.
 73. [] Wait for Windows to complete startup then press the **CTRL** and **ALT** keyboard buttons together to release the mouse from the **virtual machine console** window.